 You can deduct transportation expenses for your business.
-Generally, business transportation is traveling between two or more workplaces in the same day or between your home and a temporary work location.
+Generally, business transportation is traveling between two or more work-places in the same day or between your home and a temporary work location.
 It includes trips you make in the area where you live and work to:

 - 1) Call on customers.

 - 2) Make deliveries.

-- 3) Pick up goods.
+- Pick up goods.

 - 4) Attend business meetings.

-Transportation expenses can include train, bus, cab fares, car rental fees, and the cost of driving and maintaining your car for business transportation.
+Transportation expenses can include train, bus and cab fares, car rental fees, and the cost of driving and maintaining your car for business transportation.
 Meals and lodging are not included in transportation expenses.

 Commuting expenses.
 You cannot deduct the cost of transportation between your home and your main or regular place of work.
 The cost of commuting is a nondeductible personal expense, regardless of the distance or whether work is performed during the trip.
-For more information, see Publication 917.

 Example.
 Elaine Eden works full time as a bank teller.
-She also sells cosmetics part time to her co-workers at the bank.
+She also sells cosmetics part time to her coworkers at the bank.
 After her customers select items from a catalog, she sends the orders to the cosmetics company.
 She delivers the items to the bank when she receives them from the company.